If you find yourself with a tax debt, it is important to know about the conclusive evidence rule.

 Things work the other way for most tax debts.

-If the ATO wants to collect a tax debt from you, it doesn’t have to prove that you owe the debt.
+For most tax debts, if the ATO wants to take debt collection action against you, it doesn’t have to prove that you owe the debt.
 It doesn’t even have to prove that the amount it is trying to collect from you is correct.
 This is because of something known as the conclusive evidence rule, which is part of the tax law.

 The conclusive evidence rule states that, when the ATO gives you a Notice of Assessment under the tax law, this is conclusive evidence that the assessment was made properly and the amounts in the assessment are correct.